Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt3-third-year.md

 One man alone couldn't possibly have put on an EV-MASS.
 Even if there hadn't been equipment that needed mounting on the back where even the world's most flexible contortionist couldn't reach, he would have needed at least a couple of hours to manage it, by the end of which he'd have been too exhausted to actually do anything with it.

 The midsuit's torso was all one object which needed lifting up and lowering over his head and raised arms.
-Once that was in place he could then---awkwardly bent forward---lift his feet up and insert them into the legs and boots, wriggle them down, grit his teeth as he forced them past an uncomfortable stricture, and finally push them fully in until he was entirely contained and had his ass hanging out of an otherwise complete suit of armour.
+Once that was in place he could then - awkwardly bent forward - lift his feet up and insert them into the legs and boots, wriggle them down, grit his teeth as he forced them past an uncomfortable stricture, and finally push them fully in until he was entirely contained and had his ass hanging out of an otherwise complete suit of armour.
 Then, the torso and sleeves could be pulled down, with Doyle's hands carefully inserted to protect his ears as the collar constricted his skull, until he suddenly popped out of it like a turtle, with the rigid attachement points for the helmet and breathing mask sitting at the back of his skull and along his jawline.

 The top and bottom halves of the midsuit met at a shaped docking ring that ran around his hips and above his buttocks.
 Before it could be closed, Doyle had to reach awkwardly up from below past Adam's butt, and connect the undersuit's waste and water ports to the midsuit by touch.